Butterfly Meaning and Symbolism

 Your inner strength does not allow others to victimize you and take advantages.
 Since you believe in yourself more than anyone, controversies do not upset you.

-What Does it Mean When a Butterfly Lands on You
+What Does it Mean When You See a Butterfly

 It spiritually symbolizes faith, reminding you to identify your characteristics and stop suffering from low self-esteem and energy.
 However, if it is a white butterfly, you will have abundant wealth.